 Br.
 O’Hern has been involved in the financial services industry for more than 20 years.
-Since 1989, he has been the President and Chief Executive Officer of the Investment Manager, responsible for the overall leadership and direction of the firm.
+He is President Emeritus of the Investment Manager, responsible for assisting with the overall leadership and direction of the firm.
 From 1987 until 1989, he was the Executive Vice President of the Investment Manager.
 In this role, he was responsible for assessing and revaluating the investment advisory services provided by the Investment Manager.
 In this context, he met with every separate account client of the Investment Manager as well as every client with a significant investment in the collective investment schemes managed by the Investment Manager.
 Additionally, he represented the Investment Manager in its sponsorship of a new alternative loan investment fund affiliated with the Investment Manager.
 He is a member of the De La Salle Brothers, the Catholic religious order which owns the Investment Manager.
 Prior to his joining the Investment Manager, he was Director of Catholic Secondary Schools, Archdiocese of Chicago from 1983 until 1987.
 He was educated at Lewis College, Michigan State University, Northwestern University and the University of Chicago where he received a Masters of Business Administration.

 Ms. Kathleen M. Almaney